TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

    In the Spark UI, go to **Stages** and **Sort** tasks based on the error.
 This will show you which error was happening on the executor level.
    If the current cluster is very small, use a bigger cluster.

-  * Having too many partitions.
+  * If you have too many partitions, check the used partition strategy.
 Small files can cause an RPC error.
-Check the used partition strategy.

-  * Running multiple notebooks on the same cluster can sometimes cause issues on the driver.
-If that is the case, split the workload across multiple clusters.
+  * If you're running multiple notebooks on the same cluster, this can cause issues on the driver.
+Split the workload across multiple clusters.

   * Implement workload through Azure Firewall to Azure Databricks VNet injected workspace.
 Make a note of Azure Databricks control plane endpoints for your workspace (map it based on region of your workspace) when configuring Azure Firewall rules: